Group representations in the homology of 3-manifolds: Algebras with an involution

 \begin{lem} Let $K$ be a field and let $A$ be a semisimple $K$-algebra.
 Then there exists a finite field extension $L/K$ such that $L\otimes_K A$ is isomorphic to a product of algebras of the form~$\Mat_n(L)$ for integers~$n\ge 1$. \end{lem}

 An \emph{idempotent} in an algebra~$A$ is an element~$e\in A$ such that~$e^2=e$.
+If $e\in A$ is an idempotent, then so is $1-e$, and in this case one has a decomposition into left ideals $A= Ae\oplus A(1-e)$.
 If an algebra~$A$ is semisimple, then every simple~$A$-module is isomorphic to some minimal left ideal of~$A$, every $A$-module is a direct sum of simple submodules, and for every left ideal~$I$ in~$A$, there exists an idempotent~$e$ in~$A$ such that~$I = Ae$.

 An \emph{anti-automorphism} of an algebra $A$ is a $K$-linear automorphism $\alpha\colon A\rar A$ such that~$\alpha(1)=1$ and~$\alpha(xy)=\alpha(y)\alpha(x)$ for all $x$, $y\in A$.
 An \emph{involution} on $A$ is an anti-automorphism $\iota$ such that $\iota\circ \iota=\id$.